How to Get Rid of Cluster Flies

 Cluster flies enter wall voids and attics of structures, seeking shelter from the cooling temperatures.
 Spray the building's outside walls where cluster flies are likely to land and rest before entering the building.
 If the temperature rises, they become active and will enter your home's interior to leave the structure entirely.

-- Spray recommended residual insecticides, such as Avesta CS or Demon WP.
+- Spray recommended residual insecticides, such as Cyzmic CS or Demon WP.

 Seal as many cracks, holes, and voids with caulk on the outside walls as possible, paying attention to the south and southwest walls.
 These will reduce the number of cluster flies attempting to enter the structure during the fall months.

-Seal cracks around light and switches, electrical outlet boxes, and around baseboard and window moldings inside will help trap these flies within the walls.
+Seal cracks around lights and switches, electrical outlet boxes, and around baseboard and window moldings inside will help trap these flies within the walls.

 - Application of the surrounding soil of the structures with Avesta CS may also help minimize Cluster Fly populations and later entry.